fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 {% include alert.html class='danger' title='DUE: Ad Reports' text="
 Come to class prepared to present your findings to the class; all papers will be collected and evaluated, even if not presented in class.
 "%}
 * Charlotte Bitelkoff, _Eating Right in America_, 13-44 (Scientific Moralization and the Beginning of Modern Dietary Reform).
-Here we can go beyond Atwater's "scientific" anaylsis of food and consider the links between diet and morality.
+Here we can go beyond Atwater's "scientific" analysis of food and consider the links between diet and morality.
 A few key points to consider: What does "morality" mean in this chapter?
 Why is it so important (per the reformers) to have the proper diet?
 How is the proper diet related to the supposedly universal calorie?

 ## Critical Distances